carefree0910/carefree-learn-doc/docs/developer-guides/customization.md

 ## `Configs`

 Before we dive into the details of customization, we should first understand how `carefree-learn` manages its `Configs`.
 It is actually not more than an ordinary Python `dict`, except it can be *registered* in a certain *hierarchy* format.
-Basically, a `Configs` need to define a `scope` and a `name` for users to access it, where
+Basically, a `Configs` needs to define a `scope` and a `name` for users to access it, where

-+ A `scope` represents a `module`.
++ A `scope` represents a module / block / class.
-+ A `name` represents the different `version` of the corresponding configuration.
++ A `name` represents the different `version` of the configurations of the corresponding `scope`.

 For example, if we want to configure a `module` named `Foo` with different `dummy_value`: